11. Quarks and Atomic Particles

 The diagram above shows how the Proton(+1) and Electron(-1) pairs are assembled from 2 Neutrons, as indicated by the colored arrows.
 There are three possible combinations of the 3 Neutron variants, producing the 3 variants of Proton/Electron pairs.

 Neutrinos are compressed spherical force surfaces (not particles) that keep the Protons separated from the Electrons (as indicated by the vertical line between the Protons and Electrons).
-Each Proton is separately encased in a compressed Neutrino (termed a “Sphere” in the Geocubic articles).
-Because the Sphere and the Proton are inseparably bound, some “physicists” consider there to be 3 Neutrino types, but the Neutrino is unaffected by the color of the Proton (and they will eventually realize this).
+Each Proton is separately encased in a compressed Neutrino (termed a Geosphere or just “Sphere” in the Geocubic articles).
+Because the Sphere and the Proton are inseparably bound, it is conventionally considerd there to be 3 Neutrino types, but the Neutrino is unaffected by the color of the Proton (and they will eventually realize this).

 The Electrons are associated with their paired Protons by different mass amounts taken from the Protons, and so their mass labels are the Proton colors.
-The (predicted) mass numbers are ratios derived from a special number/color association.
+The (predicted) mass numbers are ratios derived from the following special number/color association.

 1 – Yellow